 2. Fish & Chips

-Speaking of the best batter, the owner of a nationwide chain of restaurants recently told me that he categorically thinks gluten free flour is best when making batter.
-It’s crispier, lighter and he then chose to use gluten free batter as standard nationwide.
+Speaking of the best batter, two different owners of nationwide\London chains of restaurants recently told me that they categorically think gluten free flour is best when making batter.
+It’s crispier, lighter and they both then chose to use gluten free batter as standard nationwide.
 IN YOUR FACE, GLUTEN.

 Check out my guide to 350+ venues in the UK offering coeliac-friendly fish and chips every day – there’s even an interactive map so you can find locations closest to you!
 Here’s some epic gluten free fish and chips from Rise in Dorset to oogle in the meantime.